-GFORGE F. LANGBEIN,

-HORATIO HENRIQUES,

-MICHAEL J. MULQUEEN,

-Commissioners.
+Dated New York, May 27, 1889.
+GEORGE F. LANGBEIN, HORATIO HENRIQUES, MICHAEL J. MULQUEEN, Commissione and Eleventh avenue.

 In the matter of the application of the Department of Public Works, for and on behalf of the Mayor, Alder-men and Commonalty of the City of New York, rela-tive to the opening of ONE HUNDRED AND SIXTIETH STREET, between Kingsbridge road